-Planning ahead can help you and your child to get the most from campus visits.
+Planning ahead can help you and your child to get the most from campus visits and college tours.
 Is your child going to make this visit on her own or will a parent accompany her?
+Will your child attend a formal tour or do a self-guided tour?
 Do you want to take the family along and incorporate the visits into a family vacation?
 If so, you’ll need to plan your time carefully to make sure that your college-bound child gets a chance to make the most of her visits, while still keeping younger brothers and sisters (and you!) entertained as well.

 Your child should do some research on the college before she arrives on its campus, especially if she has an interview scheduled.
 Here are a few ways for your child to get ready:

-- Review the school’s viewbooks, course catalogs and any other information of interest.
+- Review the school’s website, course catalogs, social media page, and any other information of interest.

 - Talk to currently enrolled students or alumni about the college.

-Pick a time that’s convenient to your family, but make sure the school is in session.
+Pick a time that’s convenient to your family, but try to visit while the school is in session.
 That way, your child can sit in on a lecture or stay in a dorm overnight.
-She’ll only get a true feel for the campus if she’s there on a day when classes are in full swing.
+She’ll get a better feel for the campus if she’s there on a day when classes are in full swing.
 Your child should also schedule the time she spends on campus, to make sure she experiences the parts of campus life that are most important to her:

 - Find out how often college tours run, and if you have to sign up in advance.